tango-controls/pytango/doc/howto.rst

     ``[attr data type, attr data format, attr data R/W type]``

-The attribute data type is one of the possible value for attributes of the :class:`PyTango.ArgType` pseudo enunmeration.
-The attribute data format is one of the possible value of the :class:`PyTango.AttrDataFormat` pseudo enumeration and the attribute R/W type is one of the possible value of the :class:`PyTango.AttrWriteType` pseudo enumeration.
+The attribute data type is one of the possible value for attributes of the :class:`tango.ArgType` pseudo enunmeration.
+The attribute data format is one of the possible value of the :class:`tango.AttrDataFormat` pseudo enumeration and the attribute R/W type is one of the possible value of the :class:`tango.AttrWriteType` pseudo enumeration.
 For spectrum attribute, you have to add the maximum X size (a number).
 For image attribute, you have to add the maximun X and Y dimension (two numbers).
 The authorized elements for the :class:`dict` defining optional parameters are summarized in the following